 The Mayku team hit us up just after wrapping a successful Kickstarter campaign for their flagship product called the FormBox, which is a compact vaccuformer that allows anyone to turn their desktop into a prototyping factory.
 The FormBox is smart because it opens the world of product design to everyone from beginners (with it’s easy and approachable process) to industry professionals (when paired with 3D printers and other prototyping tools).

 We worked closely with their team to develop a tight identity system that ran the gamut of deliverables–including the logo, typography, color palette, packaging, animation and even the FormBox itself.

 The wordmark and icon are based on the very simple idea of what Mayku empowers users to do–build products in a very simple way.
-The letterforms in the mark are created from simple, modular shapes that–that can break apart and rebuild again.
-We also thought it was rad, that they could easily create the wordmark with the FormBox itself–something they’ve done many times now, with a diversity of materials.
+The letterforms in the wordmark are created from simple, modular shapes–that can break apart and rebuild again.
+We also thought it was rad that they could easily create the wordmark with the FormBox itself–something they’ve done many times now, with a diversity of materials.

 The color system we developed is bright and punchy, spanning across the packaging, the website, and the product itself.
 Whenever color is used, it’s meaningful in its application.
 For example, on the FormBox any element you interact with (a handle, a dial, a button) is yellow.
 On the packaging, our “FormBox Yellow” clearly identifies FormBox products.
 This allows for an expandable system–so when Mayku wants to add additional products to work alongside the FormBox, they can then have their own identifiable color.

 Creative Direction, Design and Animation: